 What a run it’s been.

-The continued support of Price Cutter Supermarkets, now in its 19th year as title sponsor, has been significant.
+The continued support of Price Cutter Supermarkets, which has been a presenting or title sponsor for nearly 20 years, has been significant.
 Additionally, a number of events, such as pro-ams as well as the inaugural Harvest Moon Festival last year, have come aboard to make it all happen.